Stork-Oracle/stork-external/contracts/solana/README.md

 ### TemporalNumericValueFeed Accounts

 On Solana, Stork price feeds exist as on-chain accounts.
 These accounts are instances of the [`TemporalNumericValueFeed` account](../../sdks/solana/stork-solana-sdk/src/temporal_numeric_value.rs), and are created and owned by the Stork Oracle contract.
-These account have an ID which associates them with a specific asset, and a `latest_value` field which stores the latest price update.
+These accounts have an ID which associates them with a specific asset, and a `latest_value` field which stores the latest price update.
 The ID of a TemporalNumericValueFeed account is determined by taking the keccak256 hash of the asset ID.

 #### Writing to a TemporalNumericValueFeed Account